Sphereon-Opensource/SIOP-OID4VP/README.md

 ## Active Development

 _IMPORTANT:_
-* _This software still is in early development stage.
+* _This software still is in an early development stage.
 As such you should expect breaking changes in APIs, we expect to keep that to a minimum though.
 Version 0.3.X has changed the external API, especially for Requests, Responses and slightly for the RP/OP classes._
 * _The name of the package also changed from [@sphereon/did-auth-siop](https://www.npmjs.com/package/@sphereon/did-auth-siop) to [@sphereon/SIOP-OpenID4VP](https://www.npmjs.com/package/@sphereon/SIOP-OpenID4VP), to better reflect specification name changes_